Tenapanor for Irritable Bowel Syndrome

 The trial does not specify if you need to stop all current medications, but you must not use certain IBS-C treatments like linaclotide, lubiprostone, or plecanatide within a month before the trial.
 If you are taking probiotics, bulk laxatives, fiber, or stool softeners, your dose must be stable for at least 30 days before the trial and remain the same or decrease during the study.

-How is the drug Tenapanor unique for treating IBS-C?
+What is the effectiveness track record for tenapanor in treating IBS-C?

 Adults aged 18-75 with IBS-C, as per Rome IV criteria for at least 6 months.
 Participants must be able to submit stool samples, follow instructions, record daily bowel habits, and have a BMI between >18.5 and <35 kg/m2.
 They should not make major dietary changes or use probiotics during the study.